Jesus Christ the High Priest

 A priesthood built on both exaltation and solidarity

 Of all the New Testament's writings, the Epistle to the Hebrews offers the most sustained argument for understanding Jesus specifically as a priest.
-It opens the case with a striking pairing: "Since we have a great high priest who has ascended into heaven, Jesus the Son of God, let us hold firmly to the faith we profess" (Hebrews 4:14, NIV).
+It opens the case with a striking pairing: "Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession" (Hebrews 4:14, RSV-CE).
 The priesthood being described here is unusual from the start — not a distant, ceremonial office, but grounds for the audience's own confidence and perseverance.

 A weathered Byzantine icon of Christ crowned and wearing ornate bishop's vestments marked with large crosses, set within an elaborate gold frame.